SubClub-The-Sublet-Management-App/SubClub-Docs/Project-Activity-Log.md

 **Achievements and reflexion of the day:**

 I have set up the authentication and authorisation part of the application, so that each user can create and view its content.
 I also started to work on correcting part A of the documentation, but that will require more than a single day, so I will bring those tasks as part of my activities for tomorrow.

+## Day 16

+#### Date: Sat 9 Dec 2023

+**Goals:**

+* Fix occupant schema.
+* Create CRUD operations for occupants.
+* Create routes for occupantscontrollers.
+* Test occupants routes with Postman.
+* Implement- unit test for the develop endpoints

+From yesterday:
+* Work on fixing the PART-A documentation with feedback from educators.
+    * DFD
+    * Add Comments for wireframes for better understanding
+* Start documenting endpoints and CRUD operations for the project in swager.